 There are disadvantages to chest-mounted bottles.
 For one, now that sloshing water is front and center, and if the fit isn't right, it can be a lot more aggravating.
 Additionally, the hard plastic of bottles can irritate the ribcage over time.
 Hard bottles are still prone to sloshing but retain their shape, unlike chest-mounted soft flasks.
 The Ultimate Direction Marathon V2 High Beam features two small hard bottles.

 Chest-Mounted Soft Flasks

-The very liberal use of pockets may be the most notably different characteristic of a hydration pack for running as compared to a regular old hydration pack.
-Running vests are designed with many different pockets on the front of the pack, attached to the shoulder straps and sitting on the chest or sides, where they are within easy reach of the runner at all times.
-The idea is that a runner should be able to grab whatever they need, whether it is water, food, a cell phone or camera, or electrolyte pills, while on the run and without needing to stop or remove the pack.
-The pack with the best pocket configuration was the Salomon S-LAB ADV SKIN 12SET, which had tons of different options, all within reach, and all made out of expandable elastic to hold different sized items.
+The liberal use of pockets may be the most notably different characteristic of a hydration pack for running as compared to a regular old hydration pack.
+Running vests are designed with many different pockets on the front of the pack, attached to the shoulder straps, and sitting on the chest or flanks, where they are within convenient reach of the runner at all times.
+The idea is that a runner should be able to grab whatever they need, whether it is water, food, cell phone, or salt tabs, while on the run and without needing to stop or remove the pack.
+The only pack that delivers this performance with 100% of its pockets accessible mid-stride is the Raidlight Revolutiv which has all three zippered pockets in comfortable reach.
+The Revolutiv is quite small though, so the contenders with our favorite pocket configurations are the Pinnacle 12 and both vests we tested from Salomon, the Sense Ultra 8 and the larger ADV Skin 12, which have tons of different options, all within reach, and all made out of expandable fabrics to hold different sized items.